revgrid/revgrid/etc/revgrid.api.md

     getEditValue?(field: SF, rowIndex: number): DataServer.EditValue;
     // (undocumented)
     getRowCount(): number;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration getRowIdFromIndex?(rowIndex: number): unknown;
+    getRowIdFromIndex?(rowIndex: number): unknown;
     // (undocumented)
     getRowIndexFromId?(rowId: unknown): number | undefined;
     getTitleText?(field: SF, rowIndex: number): string;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration getViewData?(metadataFieldName?: string): readonly DataServer.ViewRow[];
+    getViewData?(metadataFieldName?: string): readonly DataServer.ViewRow[];
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" getViewRow?(rowIndex: number): DataServer.ViewRow;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration getViewValue(field: SF, rowIndex: number): DataServer.ViewValue;
+    getViewValue(field: SF, rowIndex: number): DataServer.ViewValue;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration setEditValue?(field: SF, rowIndex: number, value: DataServer.EditValue): void;
+    setEditValue?(field: SF, rowIndex: number, value: DataServer.EditValue): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration setViewRow?(rowIndex: number, dataRow?: DataServer.ViewRow): void;
+    setViewRow?(rowIndex: number, dataRow?: DataServer.ViewRow): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
     // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
     // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
     // Warning: (tsdoc-code-span-missing-delimiter) The code span is missing its closing backtick subscribeDataNotifications(client: DataServer.NotificationsClient): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
     // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
     // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference